 Alonda, Ashlee, and A.J. play in the property behind their grandmother’s home along the Texas-Mexico border.
 The children live in a colonia — a type of informal settlement that floods often and lacks a combination of electricity, paved roads, water and sewage systems.
 Approximately half a million low-income, immigrant Latinos live along the Texas-Mexico border in almost 3,000 colonias.

-Teresa de Lozoya, 69, looks out the back door of her mobile home located in the border colonia of Indian Hills, Texas.
-Her home lacks centralized air conditioning, and summer temperatures in South Texas usually rise above 100 degrees.
+Teresa de la Zoya, 69, looks out the back door of her mobile home located in the border colonia of Indian Hills, Texas.
+Her home lacks centralized air conditioning in a place where summer temperatures usually rise above 100 degrees.

 Teresa does a load of laundry for the eight people living in her three bedroom-two bathroom mobile home.
 She quit her job as a home care provider to take care of her six grandchildren during the summer break -- a decision that drastically impacted the family's income.

 Jennifer, 13, is the oldest of Teresa's grandchildren living with her after her mother was jailed.
 She is quick to help Teresa with laundry and other chores but says the move into the colonia has been difficult for her.
 She shares an air mattress with her younger sister on the living room floor.

 Teresa’s grandchild, A.J., plays outside the family’s mobile home.
 Regardless of the poverty-related challenges facing Teresa’s family, her home is filled with the aroma of home-cooked meals and the chatter of children playing.
 Teresa said she hopes the far-away politicians in charge keep in mind the families living in colonias.